School of Architecture & Design

 Graduation requirements and regulations for every academic program are provided in this catalog; however, this catalog is for informational purposes only and does not constitute a contract.
 Degree and program requirements and course descriptions are subject to change.

-The University of Kansas School of Architecture and Design has been using interdisciplinary learning to produce pioneering leaders for more than 100 years.
+The University of Kansas School of Architecture and Design (ArcD) has been using interdisciplinary learning to produce pioneering leaders in different areas of Architecture and Design for more than 100 years.
 Our experienced, diverse faculty and innovative degree paths promote the development of creative talent that fits each student’s personal interests and abilities.
-Students learn through the processes of designing, drawing, and making, learning to solve problems through design-thinking, taking advantage of a wide array of global study opportunities, community engagement, and collaborative research.
+Our students learn through design-thinking that uses various methods of designing, drawing and making to find architectural and design solutions for human problems, taking advantage of a wide array of global study opportunities, community engagement, and collaborative research.

-The School of Architecture & Design (ArcD) at the University of Kansas is committed to providing students with facilities and resources to prepare for careers as designers, architects, and creative leaders.
+The School of Architecture and Design (ArcD) at the University of Kansas is committed to providing students with all the facilities and resources needed to prepare for careers and make impacts as designers, architects, and creative leaders.

 Marvin Hall, located on historic Jayhawk Boulevard, offers connections to most ArcD campus facilities, resources, and people.
 Built in 1908, the four-level building houses ArcD academic services and administration offices, Department of Architecture studios and faculty offices, and multiple facilities that support students in all academic programs.

-East Hills Design-Build Center, at 66,000 square feet, the East Hills Design-Build Center is the largest academic makerspace in the world.
-Home to multiple Architecture and Industrial Design design-build studios, the steel and concrete building contains fabrication labs, collaborative research spaces, a computer lab, and multiple cavernous assembly areas for ArcD students and researchers.
+East Hills Designbuild Center, with approximately 66,500 square feet of floor area, is probably the largest academic makerspace in the world.
+Home to multiple Architecture and Industrial Design design-build studios, this steel and concrete building contains fabrication labs, collaborative research spaces, a computer lab, and multiple cavernous assembly areas for ArcD students and researchers.

 Marvin Studios (more commonly referred to as “The Mud Hut”) is home to studios, presentation space, and advanced digital fabrication labs.
-Students in both departments have access to advanced computer systems and automated tools to create 3D prototypes, manufacture products, and research innovative material applications.
+Students in both departments have opportunities to gain experience using advanced computer systems and automated tools to create 3D prototypes, manufacture products, and research innovative material applications.

-Snow Hall, overlooking Potter Lake and Memorial Stadium stands directly across Jayhawk Boulevard from Marvin Hall and houses architecture and interior architecture studios, flexible presentation spaces, offices, and a computer lab.
-Located in a unified space on the first floor of Snow Hall, facilities include large studio spaces, a flexible presentation gallery, and is home to PhD in Architecture student offices.
+Snow Hall, directly across Jayhawk Boulevard from Marvin Hall, houses architecture and interior architecture studio and presentation spaces, offices, and a computer lab.
+Located in a unified space overlooking Potter Lake and Memorial Stadium on the first floor of Snow Hall, facilities include large studio spaces, a flexible presentation gallery, and is home to PhD in Architecture student offices.

 The Helen Foresman Spencer Museum of Art houses the only comprehensive art collection in Kansas.
 Collections are particularly noteworthy in medieval art, 17th- and 18th-century German and Austrian painting, sculpture, American painting, prints, American photography, Japanese art of the Edo period, textiles, and decorative arts.
 Spencer Museum sponsors exhibitions, lectures, films, workshops, and activities that support curricular instruction in the arts.